As I looked at my family sitting in the church sanctuary, I knew apologies were in order.

 As I looked at my family, I knew apologies were in order.
 One by one, I whispered to them my regret for being such a bear.
 One by one, their eyes and faces revealed forgiveness and joy.

 Today let’s try to attack our mornings from a more prepared state of mind.
 On Sunday mornings, and all other mornings, let’s choose to love instead of stress.
 Choose to live instead of pretend.

-Take a few moments to download the following version of 1 Corinthians 13 for Parents by Jim Fowler.
+Take a few moments to download the PDF 1 Corinthians 13 for Parents by Jim Fowler.

 Tuck it in your Bible and review it occasionally.